crack00r/ZenAii/README.md

 sudo python3 setup.py gen_tl
 sudo python3 setup.py install
 ```
+Then open setup.sh for instructions to set up trader.py with your telegram API key (best if you use a new/empty telegram)

 Open setup.sh for more instructions please!!!
 This will guide you the way.